awsdocs/amazon-opensearch-service-developer-guide/doc_source/curator.md

 ## Basic Settings<a name="curator-basic"></a>

-We recommend the following settings for the code samples in this chapter\.
+We recommend the following settings for these code samples\.

 | Sample Code | Memory | Timeout |